 In painting I am in search of something I could not have imagined.

 The identity of one’s subject matter is a lifelong quest, inseparable from the development of technique.
 Because I want to work in a live natural setting, I need to work at a certain speed.
-But what some painters might consider distracting details, such as individual grass-blades, have become for me essential to the subject, and integral to the picture’s structure.
+What some painters might consider distracting details, such as individual grass-blades, are, for me, essential to the subject, and integral to the picture’s structure.

 Once I’ve decided on a general location, choosing the exact viewpoint is all-important.
 It can take me a week to identify the spot.
 As I shall be working there day and daily for several months, practical considerations and a sense of how the scene might change are important, but the final decision is usually based on a gut feeling – if I’m lucky, a ‘coup de foudre’.